AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/veeva-crm-sync/setup/step-2-of-3-create-a-veeva-crm-user-for-marketo-engage.md

 1. Discuss with your marketers to find out what custom fields are necessary to sync.

    >[!NOTE]
    >
->This step will prevent fields you don’t need from showing up in Marketo, which will reduce clutter and speed up sync.
+   >This step will prevent fields you don't need from showing up in Marketo, which will reduce clutter and speed up sync.

-1. In the profile detail page, go to Field-Level Security section.
-Click View to edit the accessibility for the Contact and Account objects.
+1. In the profile detail page, go to [!UICONTROL Field-Level Security] section.
+Click **[!UICONTROL View]** to edit the accessibility for the Contact and Account objects.

    ![](assets/step-2-of-3-create-a-veeva-crm-user-17.png)

    >[!TIP]
    >
->You may configure other objects according to your organization’s needs.
+   >You may configure other objects according to your organization's needs.

-1. For each object, click **Edit**.
+1. For each object, click **[!UICONTROL Edit]**.

    ![](assets/step-2-of-3-create-a-veeva-crm-user-18.png)

-Locate the unnecessary fields, make sure that Read Access and Edit Access are **un**checked.
-Click **Save** when done.
+1. Locate the unnecessary fields, make sure that Read Access and Edit Access are _unchecked_.
+Click **[!UICONTROL Save]** when done.

    ![](assets/step-2-of-3-create-a-veeva-crm-user-19.png)

    >[!NOTE]
    >
    >Only edit the accessibility for the custom fields.

 1. After you finish disabling all unnecessary fields, check Read Access and Edit Access for the following object fields.
-Click Save when done.
+Click **[!UICONTROL Save]** when done.

 <table>
  <tbody>